 - Sudden mood changes and inappropriate anger

 Opioids require a careful detox.
-At Extra Mile Recovery, we never recommend that anyone trying to quit opioids do so without the professional supervision offered in a Mississippi opioid detox center.
+At Extra Mile Recovery, we never recommend that anyone trying to quit opioids do so without the professional supervision offered separately for women and men in our Mississippi opioid detox centers.

 Once a user is dependent on pain pills or opiates, they cannot stop using them without having unpleasant side effects, referred to as “withdrawal symptoms.”
 Opioid withdrawal is known as one of the more uncomfortable and severe withdrawal timelines.
 It may include the following:

 - Increased heart rate and blood pressure

 Quitting opioids often causes the user to experience unbearable cravings and discomfort, which not only makes the user return to their substance, but can also result in overdose.
 During the early days of withdrawal, the body’s sensitivity to the drug changes, making it easier to take too much if relapse occurs.

 The period of withdrawal from opioids like pain pills and heroin is commonly known as “dope sickness,” a period of intolerable discomfort with powerful cravings.
 Vomiting and diarrhea can lead to dehydration and other health complications, especially if the person in withdrawal is unconscious and alone.
 Opioid withdrawal typically lasts 3-5 days, but may last as long as ten days.